Ford Opportunity Program

 - Residents of Oregon or Siskiyou County, Calif.

-- Single parents with custody of dependent children, filing as “head of household” with the IRS
+- Single parents with custody of dependent children, filing as “head of household” as defined by the IRS

 - Students seeking an associate or bachelor’s degree